akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *Lackland’s shadow.*

 The word had cut deep.
-He knew what it was to have no place to stand.
-His father had given him silver and told him to wait.
-He had waited while his brothers took everything.
-And when the moment came, he had seized what was his.
+Henry knew what it was to have no place to stand.

-But Godfrey still waited.
-And Henry had done nothing.

 He glanced at the barons and knights about the hall.
-Not all were true friends.
-Soon he must cross again to Normandy—his father’s country and now his.
+Not all were true friends, and soon he must cross again to Normandy—his father’s country and now his.

 *Too many whisperers.*